What resources should you use to prepare for PLAB Part 1:

 - All the topics and skills needed to pass are covered in the blueprint.

-- What the PLAB blueprint covers?
-We map the blueprint against:
+- What does the PLAB blueprint cover?
+They map the blueprint against:

-- The core guidance Good medical practice: the advice we give to all doctors on the standards we expect of them
+- Good medical practice is their core guidance which they give as an advice to all doctors on the standards they expect of them

 How to use the blueprint for PLAB Part 1: